marekborowiec/spruceup/README.md

 ## Examples and interpretation of results

-To use `seq-spruceup` you will need to run the `spruceup` script from the command line and provide the name of your configuration file as the argument:
+To use `spruceup` you will need to run the `spruceup` script from the command line and provide the name of your configuration file as the argument:
 ```bash
 spruceup.py ./examples/config_example.conf
 ```